 August would then be six months later, giving each flagship phone half a year to make an impact before the next one arrives.
-That's the template Samsung stuck to this year and we're not expecting any significant changes.
+That's the template Samsung stuck to last year and we're not expecting any significant changes.

 As for the price of the Galaxy Note 10, you might want to get saving: the Galaxy Note 9 went on sale for £899 / $1,000 for the lowest configuration, and we see no reason for that to drop next year (with phones like the iPhone XS Max pushing prices even higher).
 This is going to be one premium-level phone, so expect a premium-level price, not least because 5G tech is expected to be included.

 Samsung Note 10: 5G

 If current leaks are an indication, not only will the Samsung Galaxy Note 10 come equipped to be used with 5G networks but it might be Samsung's first flagship 5G phone.

 That's because the latest rumours say that there won't be a 5G Samsung Galaxy S10 announced at launch after all, and that Samsung's new 5G processor, the Exynos 9825, could be ready in the second half of this year, which means it could be ready in time for the Samsung Note 10 release date.
 Read more in our explainer Samsung Note 10 not Galaxy S10 will be Samsung's first 5G phone.

 Samsung Galaxy Note 10: design